lindaprotocol/documentation-en/docs/api/http.md

 Return Value: An unsigned transaction.

 #### wallet/getaccountbalance
-Description: Queries the TRX balance of a TRON account at a specific historical block height.
+Description: Queries the LIND balance of a LINDA account at a specific historical block height.
 The following official nodes currently support this query:

 * 13.228.119.63